danthegoodman1/icedb/ARCHITECTURE.md

   v: string // the version number
   t: number // unix ms timestamp of file creation.
 For merges, this is the timestamp after listing ends and merging logic begins, for append operations, it's the moment metadata is created, tombstone cleanup leaves the current value when replacing a file
-  sch: number // line number that the accumulated schema begins at
-  f: number // line number that the list of file markers begins at tmb?: number // line number that the list of log file tombstones start at }
+  sch: number // line number that the accumulated schema begins at f?: number // line number that the list of file markers begins at tmb?: number // line number that the list of log file tombstones start at }
 ```